 FSI has a global operating footprint.
-There is a risk of increasing prices of raw materials, tariffs on energy supply and increase in carbon pricing in some regions where FSI operates and this could result in increased operating costs for the business.
+There is a risk of increasing prices of raw materials, tariffs on energy supply and increase in carbon pricing in some regions where FSI operates and this could result in increased operating costs for the business

-To avoid the impact of rising operating costs.
-FSI is in the process of developing a property framework to ensure that environmental standards and relevant minimum standards are applied to new office locations.
-Using the Greenhouse Gas Protocol (GHG Protocol), FSI will also establish baseline data for Scope 1.2 and certain aspects of its Scope 3 emissions to ensure business practices are continually improving towards lowering a company's carbon footprint.
-This may also result in reducing operating costs for FSI.
+To avoid the impact of rising operating costs, FSI has developed a Sustainable Property Guide to ensure that environmental standards and relevant minimum standards are applied when relocating to new office locations.
+An Office Fit-out Guide has also been developed to embed sustainability in the office design.

+Using the Greenhouse Gas

+Protocol (GHG Protocol), FSI has

+established baseline data for Scope

+1, 2 and certain aspects of Scope 3

+emissions to ensure business

+practices are continually improving

+towards lowering the companies'

+carbon footprint.
+FSI has also

+established a dedicated

+decarbonisation platform that

+supports FSI to track, monitor and

+report our resource consumption

+and GHG emissions.
+This may also

+result in reducing operating costs

+for FSI.